In This Article

 Insoluble fibers don’t dissolve in water.
 They add bulk to your diet and let you pass stool more quickly and comfortably.
 Dietary sources include vegetables, wheat bran, and whole grains.

-You can also get them from supplements like Citrucel.
+You can also get them from fiber supplements like Citrucel.
 Others (like Metamucil and Colon Broom) contain Psyllium husk.
 It's rich in both soluble and insoluble fiber.

 Nutritionists recommend eating foods that are rich in fiber.
 Whole foods provide different fibers, vitamins, minerals, and nutrients that supplements don’t.